oskaridze/GameOfLife/README.md

   # Run the main.py file
   $ python3 main.py

-  # Of build project with pyinstaller by running
+  # Or build project with pyinstaller by running
   $ pyinstaller main.spec
 ```